Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations

 The covariant derivative allows intrinsic definition of derivatives of a function taking values in the covariance vector bundle.
 Such derivatives are often needed when one analyzes theoretical properties of a smoothing procedure.
-The parallel transport also enables one to move the raw observations into a common vector space in which classic smoothing methods apply. \item Fourth, a smooth bundle metric is constructed and plays an essential role in measuring the fidelity of fit to data during estimation and quantifying the quality of an estimator.
+The parallel transport also enables one to move the raw observations into a common vector space in which classic smoothing methods may apply. \item Fourth, a smooth bundle metric is constructed and plays an essential role in measuring the fidelity of fit to data during estimation and quantifying the quality of an estimator.
 It is derived from the intrinsic geometry of the underlying Riemannian manifold and utilizes the Hilbert--Schmidt inner product of linear operators between two potentially different Hilbert spaces.
-Such inner product, mathematically well established \citep[e.g., Definition 2.3.3 and Proposition B.0.7 by][]{Prevot2007}, is less seen in statistics; the common one is defined for operators that map a Hilbert space into itself.
+Such inner product, mathematically well established \citep[e.g., Definition 2.3.3 and Proposition B.0.7 by][]{Prevot2007}, is less seen in statistics; the common one is usually for operators that map a Hilbert space into itself. \end{itemize}